-- The last episode of Camp Lazlo is about Scoutmaster Lumpus painting his whole body to make him look like he is wearing clothes so he won't do his laundry.
-Everyone found out about this, so they did what Lumpus did, giving them free time to do everything that is impossible to do (solving world hunger and even creating time travel).
-Soon, Lumpus was recognized as a genius because of his body paint idea, until a thunderstorm hits.
+- The last episode of Camp Lazlo is about Scoutmaster Lumpus painting his whole body to make him look like he is wearing clothes, so he doesn't have to do his laundry.
+Everyone find out about this, so they do what Lumpus did, giving them enough free time to do things like solve world hunger and invent a time machine.
+Lumpus is recognized as a genius because of his body-paint idea... until a thunderstorm hit.

 - There are a variety of businesses that have women wearing only body paint as employees, including catering services, waitresses in bars, models and so on.

 - Ben Nye the theatrical makeup company does "make-up as costume on young female nude" on a semi-regular basis.
 The artists' work is amazing.

 - It varies from place to place, but body paint can technically categorize as clothing because it's a layer of something worn over the bare skin.

 - Several years back, a gentleman did an entire Star Trek: The Next Generation uniform out of a black jockstrap, black slippers, stick-on rank pips and comlink, and everything else out of stage makeup.
 And then he went cruising the convention parties to much squeeing.

 - Common for the Brazilian Carnival, especially since a goal of a lot of the dancers is to wear as little clothing as they could feasibly get away with while looking exotic, so there's an industry of people who get paint Jaguars and other designs on these ladies.